JiwonJeong414/Python-Notes/arrays&hashing.md

         # One pass through the array
         for i, num in enumerate(nums):
+            # find the complement and check if that exists in the HashMap
             complement = target - num
             if complement in numMap:
                 return [numMap[complement], i]
+            # add it to the dict if the complement of the thing doesn't exist
             numMap[num] = i

         return []  # No solution found